Shopify/shopify-app-template-remix/README.md

 ### Application Storage

 This template uses [Prisma](https://www.prisma.io/) to store session data, by default using an [SQLite](https://www.sqlite.org/index.html) database.
-The database is a file called `dev.sqlite` which is automatically created in the `prisma` folder.
+The database is defined as a Prisma schema in `prisma/schema.prisma`.

 This use of SQLite works in production if your app runs as a single instance.
 The database that works best for you depends on the data your app needs and how it is queried.
 You can run your database of choice on a server yourself or host it with a SaaS company.
 Here’s a short list of databases providers that provide a free tier to get started:

 | Database   | Type             | Hosters                                                                                                                                                                                                                               |
 | ---------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |